Britain charges reporter on Murdoch's Sun in corruption probe

 The charges are part of a wide-ranging police investigation begun two years ago into claims journalists from Murdoch's now-defunct News of the World newspaper had hacked into mobile phone voicemail messages.

-That inquiry has led to dozens of arrests of current and former staff at News International, the British newspaper arm of Murdoch's News Corp.
-(NWSA.O), and has been widened to examine claims of illegal payments to public officials.
+That inquiry has led to dozens of arrests of current and former staff at News International, the British newspaper arm of Murdoch's News Corp., and has been widened to examine claims of illegal payments to public officials.

 The scandal forced the closure of the News of the World and has called into question the judgment of British Prime Minister David Cameron, who was friends with several of Murdoch's senior executives.